YunusEmreAlps/mergen/README.md

 and an optional HTTP proxy that can discover guests through the control plane.
 This README focuses on the control plane flow that boots guests from a kernel image and an `ext4` root filesystem.
+`mergencli` packages a small control plane for launching Firecracker microVMs and an optional HTTP proxy that can discover guests through the control plane.
+This README focuses on the control plane flow that boots guests from a kernel image and an `ext4` root filesystem.

 ## Build the CLI